wavefrontHQ/docs/pages/doc/integrations_vrops.md

    For example, to fetch only cost metrics, enter `^vrops.vmware.(datastore|clustercomputeresource).cost.*$`.

 1. In the **Service Refresh Rate** text box, enter the number of minutes between requesting metrics.
 Default is `5` minutes.
-1. In the **vROps URL** text box, enter the VMware Aria Operations Endpoint URL.
+1. In the **vROps URL** text box, enter the VMware Aria Operations (SaaS) Endpoint URL.
 1. Click **Register**.

-{% include important.html content="After you set up the VMware Aria Operations integration, it will take up to 24 hours for the cost metrics to start flowing, because cost metrics reports flow on a daily basis.
+{% include important.html content="After you set up the VMware Aria Operations (SaaS) integration, it will take up to 24 hours for the cost metrics to start flowing, because cost metrics reports flow on a daily basis.
 Until then, the cost related charts on the predefined **VMware Aria Operations Summary** dashboard will show NO DATA." %}

-## Metrics for VMware Aria Operations
+## Metrics for VMware Aria Operations (SaaS)

-With this initial, v1 release of the VMware Aria Operations integration, we collect the following high-level list of metrics.
+With this initial, v1 release of the VMware Aria Operations (SaaS) integration, we collect the following high-level list of metrics.
 For the complete list and descriptions of the metrics that we collect for cluster compute resources and datastores, see [Cluster Compute Resource Metrics](https://docs.vmware.com/en/vRealize-Operations/8.6/com.vmware.vcom.metrics.doc/GUID-F6638548-7D0D-42A4-B774-9BF1EFB95E94.html) and [Datastore Metrics](https://docs.vmware.com/en/vRealize-Operations/8.6/com.vmware.vcom.metrics.doc/GUID-A77F1497-A21F-40A9-B240-446A66A174DD.html).

 |**Metric Name**|**Description**|